m-preinsberger/lehvensteinDistance/README.md

 - Takes an input word from the user.
 - Downloads an English dictionary and compares the input word to the dictionary.
 - Calculates the Levenshtein distance for each word in the dictionary.
-- Outputs the top 10 closest words based on the Levenshtein distance.
+- Outputs the top n closest words based on the Levenshtein distance.

 ## How It Works